Skip to content

 • Average across all mentioned STIs: 47% to 84% reduction

-These numbers may change over time and depend, especially for gonorrhea, on whether the antibiotics are still effective in your region.
-For example, statistics in Germany show effectiveness of less than 10% for gonorrhea with antibiotics commonly used for bacterial STI prevention.
-For more information, visit our website
+These figures may change over time and, especially for gonorrhea, depend on whether the antibiotics are still effective in your region.
+For example, statistics in Germany show an efficacy of less than 10% for gonorrhea with antibiotics commonly used for bacterial STI prevention.

-Are there risks or side effects associated with antibiotic STI prophylaxis?
+Are there any risks or side effects associated with commonly used antibiotic STI prophylaxis?

 Toggle

-Possible side effects: Common side effects include stomach upset, nausea, vomiting, and diarrhea.
-Less common but serious side effects include esophagitis and increased intracranial pressure (persistent headaches and blurred vision).
-In these cases, you should immediately stop the prophylaxis and seek medical advice.
+Possible side effects: Common side effects include upset stomach, nausea, vomiting, and diarrhea.
+Less common but serious side effects include esophagitis and increased intracranial pressure (persistent headache and blurred vision).
+In these cases, you should stop prophylaxis immediately and seek medical advice.
 Other rare side effects may affect the blood and liver and manifest as neurological/psychological symptoms.

 How are antibiotics for STI prophylaxis typically used as PEP?